Non-asymptotic convergence rates for the plug-in estimation of risk measures: Main results

-Before presenting our main results, let us generalize the discussion to the more practically relevant situation where hedging is also possible.
-In fact, we can additionally consider options $G_1,\dots,G_e\colon\mathcal{X}\to\mathbb{R}$ available for \emph{trading} at prices $p_1,\dots,p_e \in\mathbb{R} $, respectively (where $e\in\mathbb{N}$).
-Trading according to a strategy $g\in\mathbb{R}^e$ then yields the outcome $F+\sum_{i=1}^e g_i (G_i-p_i)$ so that the risk manager's task is to estimate the minimal risk incurred when trading in the option market, that is, to compute
+Before presenting our main results, let us generalize the setting of the introduction to the more practically relevant situation where the risk manager can offset the risk from $F(S)$ by trading.
+Henceforth, $\mu$ denotes the distribution of $S$ which is a probability measure on a Polish space $\mathcal{X}$ and $\mu_N$ denotes the empirical measure of $\mu$ build from an i.i.d.\ sample $(S_n)_{n\leq N}$ defined on some abstract probability space $(\Omega,\mathcal{F},P)$.
+Moreover, $F\colon\mathcal{X}\to\mathbb{R}$ is a measurable function.
+In fact, we can additionally consider (measurable) options $G_1,\dots,G_e\colon\mathcal{X}\to\mathbb{R}$ available for \emph{trading} without loss of generality at price zero (where $e\in\mathbb{N}$).
+Trading according to a strategy $g\in\mathbb{R}^e$ then yields the outcome $F+\sum_{i=1}^e g_i G_i$.
+Thus, assuming the interest rate to be zero throughout, the risk manager's task is to estimate the minimal risk incurred when trading in the option market, that is, to compute